II - Active Reconnaissance

 Directory Enumeration

 After the passive reconnaiscance I usually do some directory and file bruteforcing.
-My goto tool for this now is ffuf.
+My goto tool for this now is ffufarrow-up-right.
 FFuf (Fuzz Faster U Fool) is a fast web fuzzer written in Go.

 ffuf -w raft-large-directories.txt \